Remembering to Be Fair: Non-Markovian Fairness in Sequential Decision Making: Introduction

-This example exposes another important property of fairness in sequential decision making, that it is inherently non-Markovian.
-That is, the assessment of fairness of a sequential decision-making process does not just rely on the current state, or more generally $(s,a,s')$, where $s'$ is the state resulting from deciding to perform action $a$ in state $s$.
-Rather, it is a function of the history of the decision-making process, the history of state-action pairs (e.g., including all the successful vaccine deliveries), thus necessitating introduction of the notion of {\bf non-Markovian fairness}.
+This simple example suggests the need to measure and enforce fairness at significant timepoints throughout the process---a notion of \emph{periodic} fairness, perhaps monthly, quarterly, or at year's end.
+In the extreme we might aspire to a notion of \emph{anytime fairness}, or perhaps a notion of \emph{bounded fairness} where the fairness of the allocation of vaccines is judged at a time point that is determined by some property of the system, such as after delivering each million vaccines.

-At first blush, this may seem like bad news for machine and reinforcement learning techniques (RNNs and LSTMs notwithstanding) that rely on systems being Markovian.
-Nevertheless, we observe that this issue of non-Markovian fairness doesn’t always seem to arise in practice, and that’s because we use {\bf memory}; we often \emph{engineer} our systems to remember what we need to remember to inform (fair) decision making going forward.
-In some cases we only need to remember a subset of past actions or state, or perhaps only for a window of the past.
-In other cases, we can even engineer our processes so that the assessment of fairness is Markovian, by augmenting the state of our sequential decision making process with extra variables that capture any necessary computation and book-keeping required to assess fairness using only the current action and state.
+This example also exposes an important property of fairness in sequential decision making, that it can be inherently non-Markovian.
+That is, the assessment of fairness of a sequential decision-making process does not just rely on the current state, or more generally $(s,a,s')$, the state $s'$ resulting from deciding to perform action $a$ in state $s$.
+Rather, it is a function of the history of the decision-making process, the history of state-action pairs.
+This has implications not only for how we define various notions of fairness but also how we compute fair policies, and the role of memory.

-Our goal for this preliminary report is modest.
-We aim to provide formal foundations for studying non-Markovian fairness in sequential decision making.
-To this end we: \begin{itemize} \item Define the notion of non-Markovian fairness, long-term fairness, anytime fairness, and periodic or bounded fairness, and what it means for a policy to be fair. \item Provide a number of definitions of domain-independent fairness functions. \item Study the role of memory in non-Markovian fairness. \end{itemize}
+To the best of our knowledge, this is the first work to explore these important concepts.
+Our contributions include: